bilalyasar/justrelease/README.md

 To configure your release steps you need to create `justrelease.yml` file in your repo.
 If you don't create a `justrelease.yml` file, default configurations will be used.

-This is example `justrelease.yml` file:
+This is an example `justrelease.yml` file:

 ```
 version.update: